Children and Parenting

 Where is HIPPY located?

-From 2016 HIPPY will be delivered in 100 communities across Australia targeting around 4,000 children each year.
-Fifty of these locations will focus on Indigenous communities.
+Since 2017 HIPPY has been delivered in 100 communities across Australia targeting around 4,000 children each year.
+Fifty of these locations focus on Indigenous communities.

 Want to know more?